mediamonks/display-advertising-docs/docs/guides/dco.md

 ```

-In your Banner.js file you will setting up your feed variable with the getDynamicData() function.
+In your Banner.js file you will be setting up your feed variable with the getDynamicData() function.

 ```js
 async init() {